developer0hye/YOLOv3Tiny/README.md

 I used the ImageNet pretrained backbone network.

-Refer to [this project](https://github.com/developer0hye/PyTorch-ImageNet) to know training rules for training the pretrained the network.
+Refer to [this project](https://github.com/developer0hye/PyTorch-ImageNet) to know training rules for training the pretrained network.

 |Training Set|Test Set|mAP(mean Average Precision)|Weights|